mtumilowicz/zio2-fiber-workshop/README.txt

         * we can statically reason about the lifetimes of children fibers just by looking at our code

 ### join
+* await
+  To inspect whether our fiber succeeded or failed, we can call await on that fiber.
+This call will wait for that fiber to terminate, and it will give us back the fiber's value as an Exit.
+That exit value could be failure or success:
+  * await is similar to join, but they react differently to errors and interruption: await always succeeds with Exit information, even if the fiber fails or is interrupted.
+In contrast to that, join on a fiber that fails will itself fail with the same error as the fiber, and join on a fiber that is interrupted will itself become interrupted.

+* joining is a way of waiting for that fiber to compute its value.
+We are going to wait until it's done and receive its result
 * If the fiber already succeeded with its value when interrupted, then ZIO returns an instance of Exit.Success[A], an Exit.Failure[Cause.Interrupt] otherwise
   * Unlike interrupting a thread, interrupting a fiber is an easy operation
   * Interrupting a fiber simply tells the Executor that the fiber must not be scheduled anymore